Part I - General information applicable to all priority entitlement types

 The Public Service Employment Act (PSEA) and Public Service Employment Regulations (PSER) govern appointments to positions in the public service.
 Among their provisions are exceptional clauses that provide an entitlement, for limited periods, for certain persons who meet specific conditions, to be appointed in priority to all others.

-Priority entitlements help persons cope with career transitions due to various life and employment events such as Workforce Adjustment (WFA), becoming disabled, being medically released or discharged from the Canadian Armed Forces (CAF) or Royal Canadian Mounted Police (RCMP), returning from extended leave or relocating with one's spouse or common-law partner.
+Priority entitlements help persons cope with career transitions due to various life and employment events such as Workforce Adjustment (WFA), being unable to carry out the duties of their position, being medically released or discharged from the Canadian Armed Forces (CAF) or Royal Canadian Mounted Police (RCMP), returning from extended leave or relocating with one's spouse or common-law partner.
 The entitlements also provide continuity of employment, help the employer retain skilled employees and meet its obligations in WFA.

 By virtue of their delegated staffing authority, deputy heads share the goals and values of the Public Service Commission (PSC) in respecting priority entitlements and the PSEA and PSER throughout all aspects of their staffing activities, including the fair and transparent consideration of persons with a priority entitlement.
 Please see the PSC Appointment Policy for more information.